How To Setup Grafana On Kubernetes

 Step 1: Get the template ID from grafana public template. as shown below.

-Step 2: Head over to grafana and select the import option.
+Step 2: Head over to the Grafana dashbaord and select the import option.

-Step 3: Enter the dashboard ID you got it step 1
+Step 3: Enter the dashboard ID you got in step 1

 You should see the dashboard immediately.